-Another area where thigns can go wrong is with THBG which stands for thyroid hormone binding globulin.
+Another area where things can go wrong is with THBG which stands for thyroid hormone binding globulin.
 If your level of THBG is too high, your thyroid hormone will get bound up.
-Think of it as being wrapped up in a rope or handcuffs, it’s not going to work that way is it?!
+Think of it as being wrapped up in a rope or handcuffs, it’s not going to work that way, is it?!

-This is why you need to look at the free forms of the homrones.
-That means it’s free and floating around ready and raring to go and be used.
+This is why you need to look at the free forms of the hormones when testing for signs of thyroid disorder.
+What that means is it’s free and floating around, ready and raring to go and be used.

 Asking for this specific set of labs will ensure you are able to see all the forms of the hormone in your body, the first form (T4), the converted form (total T3), and the unbound form (T3 free) and you’ll get to see exactly where the error is occurring which can help formulate a more appropriate treatment plan.

 The final set of thyroid labs you’re going to need to ask for is the antibodies.
-This is crucial and often overlooked.
+This is crucial and often overlooked when testing for signs of thyroid disorder.
 What you’re looking for here is to see if your body is launching an autoimmune attack on your thyroid.

-I reapeat.
+I repeat.
 Do not eat gluten.
-The gluten molecule looks veerrrry similar to the thyroid molecule and the body, in it’s hightened autoimmune attack state, will mistake the two and every time you eat gluten it’ll launch and even bigger attack on your thyroid.
+The gluten molecule looks veerrrry similar to the thyroid molecule and the body, in its heightened autoimmune attack state, will mistake the two, and every time you eat gluten it’ll launch an even bigger attack on your thyroid.